ashishthaps/tpcds-datagen-as-hive-query/README.md

 # tpcds-datagen-as-hive-query
-Generate TPCDS data using hive query
+Generate TPCDS data using hive query.

+Below are are the 2 examples of generating and querying TPCDS data.
+First one use Hive CLI and 2nd use Beeline.
+Beeline will give you faster performance.

 ##How to use with Hive CLI
 1. Clone this repo.